 If the multiple sub-personality idea bothers you, don’t worry.
-We ALL have a multitude of these aspects within us that have developed out of our early life experiences.
+We ALL have a multitude of these aspects within our psyche that have developed out of our early life experiences.
 This process is a healthy and natural way to learn how to love yourself.

-So, while Betty Sue may have already mastered personal relationships (I hope she’ll give a workshop for the rest of us!), she hasn’t quite figured out how to open up to receiving abundance yet.
+So, while Betty Sue may have already mastered personal relationships, she hasn’t quite figured out how to open up to receiving abundance yet.
 And Bobby Lee is a multi-millionaire but can’t seem to get it together in his personal relationships.

 If you find yourself falling into the comparison trap frequently, it would be a good idea to do a Voice Dialogue session on the subject.
 If it is chronically about not being as good as other people in some way, find the aspect within who feels that way and let them talk.
 Then find your best friend aspect and hear their loving response.